Also known as: Municipalization, What the city of Boulder calls the muni

 This is just a quick list; each argument is explored in greater detail further down

-Renewables: Xcel has now set a goal of 80% emissions reduction by 2030, which gets Boulder very close to its own target, and carbon-free electricity by 2050
+Renewables: Xcel has now set a goal of 80% In this context, the GHG that are released into the atmosphere from the burning of fossil fuels to g... reduction by 2030, which gets Boulder very close to its own target, and carbon-free electricity by 2050

 Cost: Buying Xcel’s system could cost hundreds of millions of dollars, which is too much debt for Boulder to carry and still provide electricity affordably